School Science Lessons

 It occurs in Eucommia ulmoides bark, in Acanthopanax sessiliflorus roots

-Acanthoside D, Syringaresinol-di-O-glucoside, Liriodendrin, C34H46O18, is a beta-D-glucoside, antioxidant, anti-inflammatory, stress relieving.
+Acanthoside D, Syringaresinol-di-O-glucoside, Liriodendrin, C34H46O18, beta-D-glucoside, antioxidant, anti-inflammatory

-It occurs in Acanthopanax sessiliflorus roots, Eleutherococcus senticosus, Liriodendron bark, Penstemon
+It occurs in Acanthopanax sessiliflorus roots, Eleutherococcus senticosus, Liriodendron bark, Penstemon.

 Acetic anhydride